IIM-Creative-Technology/php-api-RomainValla/README.md

 7. Create a database named iim-laravel-romainvalla

     7. Go on TablePlus and create a database named iim-laravel-romainvalla
-    7. Launch your Php with Laragon or Mamp
+    7. Launch your Php with Mamp

 7. Launch the migrations and seeds